Combining Rate and Volume: Why Context Matters

 Both of these features help eliminate noise on your Peacock dashboards.
 By removing segments of your data with no or low volume, you’re able to focus on segments that have material impact on your payments operations.

 Sometimes it’s helpful to view rate in relation to volume, rather than removing low volume data segments all together.
-For this, we have introduced a new type of filter to the Top Issuing Banks table in the Issuing Bank report.
+For this, we have introduced a new type of filter to the Top Issuing Banks table in the Issuing Bank dashboard.
 This chart lists the top banks that issued the cards you processed in the set time period by transaction count; in addition to volume, however, it also includes values for approval rate and count and decline rate and count for each issuing bank.
 In the decline rate columns, you can filter the decline rate by individual decline codes without affecting any other columns in the chart.

 This allows you to investigate the share of declines by transaction response code while maintaining the context of how much volume the issuing bank contributes to your total transaction volume.
 By holding the volume and approval constant, you always can tell whether or not the share of decline code is an opportunity big enough to pursue or investigate further.